Where Science Excites the Imagination.

 Duke Talent Identification Program At PARI This Summer

-Once again, PARI is hosting the Duke Talent Identification Program (TIP)
+Once again, PARI has hosted the Duke Talent Identification Program (TIP)

-this summer.
-After a very successful program, the thirty Duke TIP
+Field Study in Astronomy this summer.
+After two very successful programs, the second group of thirty Duke TIP

-students are leaving PARI Sunday, June 28th after two weeks of intensive
+students have left PARI Sunday, July 19th after two weeks of intensive

 study of astronomy and astrophysics.
 Click PHOTOS